In my attempt to count calorie in food, I was totally confused by the units - calories and kilocalories. How do you convert kcal to calories?

 On food labels, calories and kilocalories are used interchangeably to mean the same thing.
 In other words, it is just as normal and acceptable for people to use the small "c" instead of big "C" and say "1 gram of fat gives us 9 calories" in the nutrition world as "1 gram of fat gives us 9 kilocalories or 9000 calories" in the physical science world.
 (In some instances, you might have also seen food packaging displaying kJ values, which is kilojoule.
-1 kilojoule = 4.2 kilocalories.)
+1 kilojoule = 0.24 kilocalories.)

 1 small kilocalorie (kcal) is equal to 1 large calorie (Cal):

 1 small kilocalorie (kcal) is equal to 1000 small calories (cal):